 Real estate paralegals may find employment with private law firms, corporations, banks, real estate agencies and title companies.
 They may represent buyers or sellers, residential or commercial properties, and may work with properties for sale, lease or rent.
-The average salary of a real estate paralegal as reported in the National Association of Legal Assistants’ 2010 survey was $53,281.
+The U.S. Bureau of Labor Statistics (BLS) reports the average annual salary for paralegals working in the real estate sector is $85,620 as of 2024.

 Specializing in real estate requires that the paralegal have knowledge about lease negotiation, financing options, lending requirements and documents, land use and bankruptcy.
 Strong written and verbal communication skills are important in this specialty.
 Real estate paralegals must also be highly organized and able to track a case from initial contact through closing.